geosoft-as/jsonwelllogformat/Excel/README.md

     <img hspace="40" width="435" src="https://jsonwelllogformat.org/images/excel13.png">

-18. The function can be put in any ribbon, we will choose the _Data_ ribbon.
+18. The function can be put in any ribbon, we will choose the _Data_ ribbon

-19. Select the **Get External Data** group and click the **New Group** button at the bottom:
+19. Select the **Get External Data** group and click the **New Group** button to add a new group after the selected one:

     <img hspace="40" width="435" src="https://jsonwelllogformat.org/images/excel14.png">

-20. Click **Rename...** to give the new group a descriptive name, for instance "JSON":
+20. Click **Rename...** to give the new group a descriptive name, for instance "JSON", and click **OK**:

     <img hspace="40" width="535" src="https://jsonwelllogformat.org/images/excel16.png">